yetanotherco/yet-another-bridge/README.md

 It reads every new order's information, analyzes if it capable of completing such order, and, if so, it makes the transfer to YABTransfer using the funds available on its L1 address.
 After this transfer is complete, MM-bot will execute the appropriate withdraw so that it can regain its tokens on L2.

-MM-bot uses a L1 address to transfer funds to YABTransfer (as stated above), and a L2 address to recieve the L2 tokens after succesfully completing the bridge.
+MM-bot has a L1 address to transfer funds to YABTransfer (as stated above), and a L2 address to recieve the L2 tokens after succesfully completing the bridge.
 Also, if MM-bot is shut down, and Escrow recieves new orders, MM-bot will identify these orders when turned back on, and will identify which of them are still open, so he can complete them.